miracum/dqa-miracumdqa/README.md

 ## Example

-This is a basic example which shows you how to launch the MIRACUM DQA Tool:
+This is a basic example which shows you how to launch the MIRACUM DQA tool:

 ``` r
 library(miRacumDQA)